 Gillessen, though, is unconvinced that colliding stars are a satisfying explanation for G-objects.
 Instead he thinks such objects are more likely to be compact gas clouds, perhaps created by a variety of phenomena.
 “I would be surprised if all of those are of the same category,” he says.

-Like Ciurlo and her colleagues, Gillessen and his team have studied the galactic center for years , and he does not believe there are sufficient stars in the region to produce mergers often enough for the aftermath of six collisions to be simultaneously visible.
+Like Ciurlo and her colleagues, Gillessen and his team have studied the galactic center for years, and he does not believe there are sufficient stars in the region to produce mergers often enough for the aftermath of six collisions to be simultaneously visible.
 “Out of the 40 stars we are seeing [in the galactic center], we have six mergers,” he says.
-“That means that unless these mergers are very long-lived, you immediately start overproducing the number of stars which should be there.”
+“That means that unless these mergers are very long-lived, you immediately start overproducing the number of stars that should be there.”

-Ciurlo says that the dusty messiness surrounding a newly merged star could last for a few million years—although she notes that not much is really known about that scenario.
-And, she adds, the most recent burst of star formation near SgrA* is thought to have occurred between six million and four million years ago.
+Ciurlo explains that the dusty messiness surrounding a newly merged star could last for a few million years—although she notes that not much is really known about that scenario.
+And, she observes, the most recent burst of star formation near SgrA* is thought to have occurred between six million and four million years ago.
 “These types of mergers tend to happen quite early once you form stars,” Ciurlo says.
-“So we only see the mergers that happened at the beginning, soon after the stellar population formed.”
+“Therefore, we only see the mergers that happened at the beginning, soon after the stellar population formed.”

 Piercing the Veil

-Ultimately, the G-objects’ identities and origins could be unveiled by more detailed observations, made by Keck, instruments on Chile’s Very Large Telescope, or future facilities such as the James Webb Space Telescope or the ground-based Thirty Meter Telescope.
-In the interim, Gillessen says, closely studying G2 over the next couple of years could be revealing.
+Ultimately the G-objects’ identities and origins could be unveiled by more detailed observations, made by Keck, instruments on Chile’s Very Large Telescope, or future facilities such as the James Webb Space Telescope or the ground-based Thirty Meter Telescope.
+In the interim, Gillessen says, closely studying G2 over the next few years could be revealing.